spartantri/kringle2020/docs/objectives/2-Investigate-S3-Bucket/2-Investigate-S3-Bucket.md

 ![Access](2-access.png)

 ## Starting the challenge
-Click on the challenge terminal and it will pop-up on the scree and will show the following banner:
+Click on the challenge terminal and it will pop-up on the screen and will show the following banner:
 ```
 Can you help me?
 Santa has been experimenting with new wrapping technology, and
 we've run into a ribbon-curling nightmare!